nokuzotha-nkiwane/Virolocate/docs/usage.md

 ## Dataset

-Samples from the Kruger National Park were collected and subsampled using Seqkit to generate a test dataset.
-See link below.
+Samples from the Kruger National Park were collected and subsampled using FastP to generate a test dataset.

 ## Samplesheet input